panzerdp/dmitripavlutin.com/content/posts/052-javascript-closure/index.md

 How does JavaScript understand that `outerVar` inside `innerFunc()` corresponds to the variable `outerVar` of `outerFunc()`?

 It's because JavaScript implements a scoping mechanism named *lexical scoping* (or static scoping).
-Lexical scoping means that accessibility of variables is determined by the position of the variables in the source code.
+Lexical scoping means that the accessibility of variables is determined by the position of the variables in the source code.

+In simple words, the lexical scoping says that inside the inner scope you can access variables of its outer scopes.

+It's called *lexical* (or *statical*) because the engine determines (at [lexing time](https://en.wikipedia.org/wiki/Lexical_analysis)) the nesting of scopes just by looking at the JavaScript source code, without executing it.

-Here's how the engine understands the previous code snippet (at so called lexing time):
+Here's how the engine understands the previous code snippet:

   1. *I can see you define a function `outerFunc()` that has a variable `outerVar`.
 Good.*
   * *Inside the `outerFunc()`, I can see you define a function `innerFunc()`.*